 I wanted a better place to store my sunglasses.
 Evannex used to carry a fairly good Glasses clip, but it has been discontinued.
-It holds well and clamps to the visor and supports any size sunglasses.
+It holds well and clamps to the visor and supports any size of sunglasses.
+(Oct-2022 update)

 On the downside, it almost requires two hands to insert or remove sunglasses.
-My main annoyance is the black looks ugly in a vehicle with the cream interior.
-Still, it’s inexpensive, easy to buy and install.
+My main annoyance is the black looks ugly in a vehicle with a cream interior.
+Still, it’s inexpensive and easy to buy and install.
 I expect most owners will be more than satisfied with it, and for $15, a relative bargain.
 I’m sure there are other generic glasses holders too, but none that are color matched.

 Looking for the ultimate solution where time and money were not real considerations, I set out to make a better design using my 3D printer.
 I went through 6 versions, starting out with a clip to the visor.
 My first attempt dumped the glasses out when coming to an abrupt stop or should the passenger tilt the visor down – not very useful.
 I then added a friction latch to better held the glasses, but this orientation still had problems, as it blocked the visor from fully opening and still glasses slipped out some of the time.